cm-howard/cm-howard/README.md

 ### Hey! 👋

-I'm Chris Howard, Open Source Lead at <a href="http://www.epam.com">@EPAM Systems</a> as well as involved in a few other things including:
+I'm Chris Howard, Lead Open Source Program Manager <a href="http://www.epam.com">@EPAM Systems</a> as well as involved in a few other things including:

 Chief Learning Officer & Ambassador <a href="http://www.openuk.uk">@OpenUK</a><br/>
 D&I SIG Group Member <a href="https://www.finos.org/">@FINOS</a><br/>